Generalizable Holographic Reconstruction via Amplitude-Only Diffusion Priors: Results

 We further conducted an in-depth exploration of the proposed method through simulation studies.
 Specifically, we synthesized diffraction intensities using the angular spectrum method, with amplitude and phase maps intentionally decorrelated in morphology.
 In this process, we used the amplitude image of polystyrene beads in conjunction with two distinct phase counterparts: one derived from a tissue section and the other from a natural image.
 Remarkably, the proposed method demonstrates its exceptional shape generalization capability (by restoring complex amplitude accurately), not requiring the inherent similarity between amplitude and phase components (Figure~\ref{fig:shape_general2}a).
-To discern whether the generalization performance predominantly stems from the conditioning methods, we conducted an ablation experiment in which the diffusion prior was omitted from the sampling procedure or replaced by inaccurate alternatives.
-The results reveal a deviation of the generated object field from the learned data manifold, leading to a notable reconstruction failure.
-Additionally, to establish a boundary for shape generalization, we trained the diffusion model using defocused amplitudes of polystyrene beads (i.e., out-of-focus) and subsequently applied it to reconstruct object fields from synthetic measurements.
-In Figure~\ref{fig:shape_general2}b, it is evident that the diffusion prior, trained on diffracted patterns, does not achieve the same level of generalization as observed in Figure~\ref{fig:shape_general2}a.
-This indicates that the shape generalization boundary encompasses a range of \textit{focused} object shapes.
-These findings highlight the pivotal role of the diffusion prior in solving ill-posed inverse problems by enabling superior shape generalization through test-time optimization within the context of posterior sampling.
+To discern whether the generalization performance predominantly stems from the conditioning methods, we conducted an ablation experiment in which the diffusion prior was omitted from the sampling procedure.
+The results reveal a deviation of the generated object field from the learned data manifold, leading to a notable reconstruction failure as shown in Figure~\ref{fig:shape_general2}b.

+Additionally, when an inaccurate phase estimation is used by incorporating a diffusion model trained solely on amplitude data, similar reconstruction failures occur (Figure~\ref{fig:shape_general2}b).
+Interestingly, in both cases, we observed that the reconstructions correspond to realizations of ill-posed solutions.
+In other words, the reconstructed field reproduces the measurement when the propagation distance matches that of the observation (Figure~\ref{fig:shape_general2}c).
+However, when the propagation distance is altered, the reconstructed complex field fails to yield a physically meaningful diffraction pattern.
+This behavior provides strong evidence of the problem's ill-posed nature and highlights the pivotal role of the diffusion prior.
+These findings demonstrate the proposed method's effectiveness by enabling superior shape generalization through test-time optimization within the context of posterior sampling.

 The proposed method combines likelihood gradients with a predictor-corrector sampler, which serves as a numerical stochastic differential equation (SDE) solver.
 To illustrate how the likelihood gradients guide the sampling trajectory towards the conditioned distribution $p(\x|\y)$, we depict noisy amplitude and its clean estimation represented by the posterior mean $\mathbb{E}[\x_0|\x_t]$ in Figure~\ref{fig:shape_general2}c.
 The sampling trajectory initially follows the learned prior informed by the training amplitude dataset.
 As sampling progresses, however, the likelihood gradients progressively steer the trajectory toward the measurement domain defined by the tissue data.
 This results in the reconstructed amplitude converging to match the observed human tissue measurements.
 Meanwhile, since the diffusion model estimates the score function only for amplitude, the phase generation process is indirectly influenced through likelihood gradients defined on the noisy phase.
 Early in the sampling process, the phase is regulated by the evolving amplitude trajectory, as seen in the noisy phase reconstruction in Figure~\ref{fig:shape_general2}c.
 However, as $t\rightarrow 0$ and the amplitude becomes aligned with the measurement, the phase trajectory is similarly steered toward the measurement domain.
 This coupling arises from the data consistency update applied to the complex amplitude via the shared likelihood gradients.